Mistletoe Emperor Moth

 (one synonym : Antheraea carnea Sonthonnax, 1899)

-(Photo: courtesy of David and Shireen Brunckhorst, Armidale, New South Wales)
+(Specimen: courtesy of Steven Dodge, Nowra, New South Wales)

-This Caterpillar is dark green or brown, with dark tubercles (scoli) each with a white hair with a flattened tip.
+This Caterpillar is initially orange, later becoming dark green or brown, with dark scoli, each with a white hair with a flattened tip.

-The caterpillars pupate together in tough oval cocoons on the main stem of their foodplant.
+The caterpillars pupate together in tough dark-brown oval cocoons on the main stem of their foodplant.

 The adult moth is rusty brown with wrinkled wingtips, a single brown eyespot in the middle of each wing, and has a black submarginal band on each wing, and a black costa to each forewing.
 The moth has a wingspan up to 14 cms.